Indigenous Respect and Relations

 With this understanding, the library acknowledges the Indigenous Peoples on whose traditional territories we live and work.
 We believe that acknowledging territory shows recognition of and respect for Indigenous Peoples, both in the past and the present.
 We believe that the territorial acknowledgements are not simply a pro forma statement made before a meeting; but a vital part of the business.
 We believe that recognition and respect are essential elements of establishing healthy, reciprocal relations and are key to reconciliation.

-The Perth & District Union Public Library will use the following Respect and Acknowledgement Declaration at the beginning of all library board meetings:
+The Perth & District Union Public Library will use the following Respect and Land Acknowledgement Declaration at the beginning of all library board meetings:

 Access and Classification